Blessing of same-sex unions in Christian churches: Wales

 Civil partnerships have been permitted for clergy since 2005.
 Regarding such civil unions, "The Church in Wales has no formal view on whether people in civil partnerships who are in a sexual relationship can serve as clergy.
 If the issue arises, it is up to the relevant Bishop to decide."
 The Welsh Church does not require abstinence within civil unions.

 In 2015, the Church in Wales discussed same-sex marriages and "more than half of its Governing Body voted in favour of [same-sex marriage]".
 However, due to the need for a 2/3 majority to amend the marriage canon, the Bench of Bishops decided to approve "a series of prayers which may be said with a couple following the celebration of a civil partnership or civil marriage".
 The prayers, in Form One, give thanks "for [the partners] who have found such love and companionship in each other, that it has led them to dedicate their lives in support of one another."

-On 7 September 2021 in a historical vote the Church in Wales allowed blessings for same-sex marriages.
+On 7 September 2021 in an historic vote the Church in Wales allowed blessings for same-sex marriages.
 The first such blessing took place at St Collen's Church, Llangollen, Denbighshire in November 2021.

 Australia

 For some years, the Anglican Church of Australia has debated the blessing of same-sex marriages.
 Currently, the church has no official position on homosexuality.
 However, due to the church's position on marriage, the Primate and Archbishop of Melbourne, Philip Freier, stated in an ad clerum that clergy cannot perform a same-sex marriage and that "clergy are required to ask their episcopate bishop for guidance as to how to act in specific pastoral circumstances concerning same-sex weddings and celebrations".
 The Diocese of Wangaratta has voted to bless same-sex civil unions.
 In 2013, the Diocese of Perth voted in favour of recognising same-sex relationships.
 The Diocese of Gippsland has appointed an openly gay priest to serve within its parishes.
 St. Andrew's Church in Subiaco, Perth has blessed a same-sex union.
 In 2018, Peter McLeod-Miller, an archdeacon, "conducted an unofficial hand-clasping ceremony at [a same-sex wedding]."
-In 2020, the Apellate Tribunal, the highest church court for the denomination, ruled that a diocese may allow the blessing of same-sex civil marriages.
+In 2020, the Appellate Tribunal, the highest church court for the denomination, ruled that a diocese may allow the blessing of same-sex civil marriages.